 The type and frequency of Basic Health Services to be provided, if applicable.

 The Resident Care Director or nurse shall review the Resident's initial Service Plan within 30 days of the commencement of residency and document the review to ensure the Resident's needs and preferences are accurately incorporated therein and that the Residence is capable of meeting the Resident's needs in accordance with 651 CMR 12.00.
-The initial Service Plan shall be in writing, signed and dated by the Resident or his or her Legal Representative, and by the Sponsor or his or her representative.
+The initial Service Plan shall be in writing, signed and dated by the Resident or their Legal Representative, and by the Sponsor or their representative.

 Service Plan Requirements.